-Stormy Daniels Offers To Pay Back 'Hush' Money To Speak About Alleged Trump Affair
+Stormy Daniels Offers To Pay Back 'Hush Money' To Speak About Alleged Trump Affair

 @michaelavenatti@StormyDaniels @andersoncooper@60minutes pic.twitter.com/U3pf6DHEaf— Michael Avenatti (@MichaelAvenatti) March 8, 2018

 BuzzFeed News is reporting that lawyers associated with Trump are considering legal action to prevent the interview from airing.
-In the letter to Cohen and his lawyer, Avenatti also asks that in exchange for returning the $130,000 that neither Cohen nor the president "shall take action, legal or otherwise, aimed at preventing Ms. Clifford's recent interview with Anderson Cooper of 60 Minutes from airing publicly."
+In the letter to Cohen and his lawyer, Avenatti also asks that in exchange for returning the $130,000 neither Cohen nor the president "shall take action, legal or otherwise, aimed at preventing Ms. Clifford's recent interview with Anderson Cooper of 60 Minutes from airing publicly."

 The agreement Daniels signed in October 2016 says that if an arbitrator determines that there has been a breach, she will be obligated to pay $1 million for each breach.
 Asked if his client was willing to accept the $1 million penalty to have the 60 Minutes interview air if Cohen doesn't agree to her offer, Avenatti said, "I'm not going to comment on that."